SORMAS-Foundation/SORMAS-data-generator/src/generator/README.md

 The scripts consists essentially in three parts:
 1. the parameters and functions
-2. the reading of input data in [data/in/](data/in/) (the case counts from RKI) and the generating of the data set, wich is stored as RDS, CSV and Excel files in [data/out/](data/out/)
+2. the reading of input data in [data/in/](data/in/) (the case counts from RKI) and the generating of the data set, which is stored as RDS, CSV and Excel files in [data/out/](data/out/)
 3. the plots, which are stored in [img/](img/)

 Parts 2 and 3 are largely independent.
 Part to is within `if (generate_dataset) {...}`, if `generate_dataset` is `FALSE`, the data set is loaded from the RDS files to be used for the plots.